 It’s not uncommon for certain areas to start growing in before others do.
 In my own case, it was the sideburns first, but your experience may be entirely different.

 What you’ll typically notice is that the chin area will surpass your cheek growth.
 The cheek area tends to grow in slower, over more time.
 What you’ll want to do is allow your cheeks some time to catch up, then you can trim and shape for the perfect fill.

-Should you notice a bald spot in your cheek area simply give it more time.
-In 3-4 months the weak, bald and light spots will eventually fill-in or fill-over.
-Remember, not all of parts of your beard will grow at the very same rate.
+Should you notice a bald spot in your cheek area, simply give it more time.
+In 3-4 months, the weak, bald, and light spots will eventually fill-in or fill-over.
+Remember, not all of the parts of your beard will grow at the very same rate.
 It brings me to the next point: Connectors.